grafana/google-sheets-datasource/docs/sources/_index.md

 ## Get started

-- To start using the plugin, you need to generate an access token, then install and configure the plugin.
+- Before using the plugin, you need to install and configure it.
 To do this, refer to [Setup](./setup/).
-- To learn how to use the query editor, refer to [Query Editor](./query-editor/).
+- To learn how to retrieve spreadsheet data, refer to the [Query Editor](./query-editor/) guide.
 - To quickly visualize spreadsheet data in Grafana, refer to [Create a sample dashboard](./create-a-sample-dashboard/).

 ## Get the most out of the plugin